-The Charter is the constituting instrument of the United Nations, setting out the rights and obligations of Member States, and establishing the main organs and procedures of the organization.
+The charter is the constituting instrument of the United Nations, setting out the rights and obligations of Member States, and establishing the main organs and procedures of the organization.

 With the exception of the International Court of Justice in the Hague, the Netherlands, all principal organs are based in New York.

-Agenicies, programmes and bodies
+Agencies, programmes and bodies

 The United Nations family, however, is much larger.
 In the system of the United Nations, a number of functional institutions concerned with the accomplishment of specific tasks are integrated, encompassing 17 agencies and several programmes and bodies, each with its own structure, membership, governing bodies and budgets.
 Together, they provide technical assistance and other forms of practical help in virtually all areas of economic and social endeavour.